day8/dockerfiles-for-ci-images/README.md

 #### Problem

+The `day8/chrome-56:2` Docker image is provided as we need to test against a version equivalent to an old Electron version.

-The version of Chromium used needs to be upgraded to match an Electron upgrade.
+When the version of Chromium used needs to be upgraded to match an Electron upgrade.

 #### Solution